-The update process starts when an OTA package, referred to in code as a payload, is available for downloading.
-Policies in the device may defer the payload download and application based on battery level, user activity, whether it is connected to a charger, or other policies.
-But since the update runs in the background, the user might not know that an update is in progress and the process can be interrupted at any point due to policies or unexpected reboots.
+The update process starts when an OTA package (referred to in code as a payload) is available for downloading.
+Policies in the device may defer the payload download and application based on battery level, user activity, charging status, or other policies.
+In addition, because the update runs in the background, users might not know an update is in progress.
+All of this means the update process might be interrupted at any point due to policies, unexpected reboots, or user actions.

 Optionally, metadata in the OTA package itself indicates the update can be

 streamed; the same package can also be used for non-streaming installation.
 The